MasterVotr/Raytracer/README.md

     - `setup_config()` function - add the option,
     - `setup_ads` function - creation of the new ADS.

-### Paralelization
+### ADS Paralelization
-- It would greatly speed up the rendering time if the rendering work divided among multiple threads.
+- The current paralization on GPU is only for the naive approach, it would speed up the rendering imensily if the ADS was also ported to the GPU
-- There is potential for CPU and GPU paralelization.